-The pursuit of financial independence does not have to be an all out sprint to the finish line.
+Pursuing financial independence does not have to be an all-out sprint to the finish line.
 However, any mainstream coverage of financial independence would have you think differently.
 Too often, those pursuing FI are portrayed as sacrificing everything today for the possibility of a better life tomorrow.
-Like most things in life, the reality of what actually happens falls somewhere in the middle.
+But, like most things in life, the reality of what happens falls somewhere in the middle.

-Lately I’ve been inspired by fellow bloggers such as Tread Lightly Retire Early, The Fioneers, The $76k Project, and Mr. Burrito Bowl (best name ever) who have all taken steps to slow down even if that means sacrificing paying down debt faster or a higher savings rate.
+Lately, I’ve been inspired by fellow bloggers such as Tread Lightly Retire Early, The Fioneers, The $76k Project, and Mr. Burrito Bowl (best name ever).
+They have all taken steps to slow down even if that means sacrificing paying down debt faster or a higher savings rate.

 They are focusing on living life now, not waiting for some early retirement date to get going.
 Like most of them, I don’t intend to retire any time soon.
-Life can change in the blink of an eye so it’s important to enjoy life now before it passes us by.
+However, life can change in the blink of an eye, so it’s essential to enjoy life now before it passes us by.

 Slowing Our Pursuit of Financial Independence

-We have made similar choices to slow down and enjoy life instead of trying to sprint to financial independence.
+We have made similar choices to slow down and enjoy life instead of sprinting to financial independence.

 We’ve realized that becoming financially independent will not suddenly make us happy.
-In fact, if I ended up quitting my job, that just means more time with myself (and that’s kind of scary).
+If I ended up quitting my job, that means more time with myself (and that’s scary).

-My family’s goal is to live life with this intentionality and purpose, while taking steps in the right direction towards financial independence.
-If you asked me what our financial independence number is I wouldn’t be able to tell you.
+My family’s goal is to live life with this intentionality and purpose while taking steps in the right direction towards financial independence.
+If you asked me what our financial independence number is, I wouldn’t tell you.
 The goal is much less important than the journey.

 So how are we slowing our pursuit of financial independence?
-Read below for a few areas where we have made intentional decisions to slow our pursuit of financial independence.
+Please read below for a few areas where we have made intentional decisions to slow our goal of financial independence.

 1) We Moved to a Single Income

-After our second child was born last March, we made the decision to move to a single income family.
-My wife, who was a middle school English teacher for 6 years, wasn’t exactly bringing in a massive salary.
-In fact, she never made more than $40,000 a year.
-However, with our oldest heading into kindergarten we still took a hit financially with her decision to stay at home.
+After our second child was born last March, we decided to move to a single-income family.
+For six years, my wife, a middle school English teacher, wasn’t exactly bringing in a massive salary.
+She never made more than $40,000 a year.
+However, with our oldest heading into kindergarten, we still took a hit financially with her decision to stay home.

-With a dual income we’d be able to throw another $1,000-1,500 at our financial independence goals.
+With a dual income, we’d be able to throw another $1,000-1,500 at our financial independence goals.
 With that being said, you really can’t put a price on the additional time we’ll be able to spend with our young children.
-While she will be the one spending most of that additional time, there are benefits for me as well since I won’t have to use as many PTO days to take care of sick children or run to appointments.
-Instead, I can take a half day off to go to the pool or a Friday so we can start a long weekend early.
+While she will be the one spending most of that extra time, there are benefits for me since I won’t have to use as many PTO days to take care of sick children or run to appointments.
+Instead, I can take a half-day off to go to the pool or a Friday so we can start a long weekend early.

 2) We Give Away 10% of Our Take Home Pay

-Giving has always been something that is important to our family.
-There are so many less fortunate than we are and it’s a privilege to be able to give back to people or organizations that truly need help.
+Giving has always been important to our family.
+There are so many less fortunate than we are, and it’s a privilege to be able to give back to people or organizations that truly need help.

-Don’t get me wrong, sometimes my mind wonders about how much faster we’d be able to hit our financial goals if we didn’t give away 10% of our income from a mathematical standpoint.
-With that being said, I’m not sure if that would even be true as it seems like the universe or God or karma (whatever you believe) always seems to find a way to reward the generous.
+Don’t get me wrong; sometimes, my mind wonders how much faster we’d be able to hit our financial goals if we didn’t give away 10% of our income from a mathematical standpoint.
+But, with that being said, I’m not sure if that would even be true as it seems like the universe or God or karma (whatever you believe) always seems to find a way to reward the generous.

-We had kind of a surreal moment last year when we made a sizable donation to our church in a giving campaign only to get almost the exact same amount in back maternity leave pay that we were told we weren’t going to get.
-I’m not saying they were related, but it seems like the more generous we are the luckier we get in other aspects of life.
+We had kind of a surreal moment last year when we made a sizable donation to our church in a giving campaign only to get almost the same amount in back maternity leave pay that we were told we weren’t going to get.
+I’m not saying they were related, but it seems like the more generous we are, the luckier we obtain in other aspects of life.

 3) We Go On Vacation

-Early in our debt pay down journey we put vacations on hold because that’s what we needed to do.
-However, as we’ve paid down debt and increased income, it has allowed for more space to spend selectively on vacations.
+Early in our debt pay-down journey, we put vacations on hold because that’s what we needed to do.
+However, as we’ve paid down debt and increased income, it has allowed more space to spend selectively on vacations.
 Like with many other things, we try to do this with intentionality.
-Many of our trips have been long weekends and if we have taken flights we leverage credit card points.
+Many of our trips have been long weekends, and if we have taken flights, we leverage credit card points.

 For example, our family of four went to Los Angeles in May and paid less than $40 for our flights in fees as we cashed in a bunch of Chase Safire Rewards points.
 The entire trip cost us less than $2,000 even though we visited Disneyland and Universal Studios.

 Nothing can replace the memories we’ve created on these trips with our young children.
-It doesn’t make any sense to put off these experiences to later in life when our kids will only be this age once.
-Pretty soon they’ll be teenagers and we’ll have to drag them on family vacations instead of having them willing and excited to go.
+It doesn’t make sense to put these experiences to later in life when our kids are only this age once.
+They’ll be teenagers soon, and we’ll have to drag them on family vacations instead of having them willing and excited to go.

 4) We Do Not Budget

-Let’s get something straight out of the gate: if you are living paycheck to paycheck or drowning in high interest debt, you need a budget.
-In fact, everyone should start their financial journey by tracking their expenses.
-For anyone who has already established an emergency fund and has some flex in their monthly expenses, you may be able to go with a different approach.
+Let’s get something straight out of the gate: if you live paycheck to paycheck or drown in high-interest debt, you need a budget.
+Everyone should start their financial journey by tracking expenses.
+However, for anyone who has already established an emergency fund and has some flex in their monthly expenses, you may be able to go with a different approach.

-Our approach is referred to as the anti-budget (credit Paula Pant at Afford Anything).
+Our budgeting approach is known as the anti-budget (credit Paula Pant at Afford Anything).
 The anti-budget involves automating your finances to pay yourself first (save, invest, and give), then pay your bills, then spend anything left on whatever you want.
-When we first started, we didn’t have much in the “spend anything left on whatever you want” category so we used a tighter budgeting approach.
-However, as we paid down debt, increased savings, and increased income we were able to move to a more laid back budgeting approach.
+We didn’t have much in the “spend anything left on whatever you want” category when we first started, so we used a tighter budgeting approach.
+However, as we paid down debt, increased savings, and increased income, we moved to a more laid-back budgeting approach.

-If we lived by a strict budget we would certainly be able to save more than we currently do.
-That’s not something we want to stress over at this point though.
+If we lived by a strict budget, we would certainly save more than we currently do.
+That’s not something we want to stress over at this point, though.

 The last thing I want is to look back on this time and realize that we held back on living life to the fullest because we wanted to increase our savings rate by a few percentage points.
 We like being spontaneous and don’t want a budget dictating our weekend plans.